alehkot/druphpet/README.md

 - Memcached
 - In beta:
   - Varnish
-  - Ruby 1.9.3 using RVM withgems:
+  - Ruby 1.9.3 using RVM with gems:
     - Sass
     - Compass
   - node.js with packages: